-With a recent acquisition of a twin engine Beechcraft Travel Air, East Hill can now offer multi-engine training.
-The Travel Air is a well maintained complex twin-engine aircraft with two 180 horsepower fuel injected Lycoming IO-360 engines.
+East Hill offers multi-engine training in our well maintained Beechcraft Travel Air.
+The Travel Air is a complex twin-engine aircraft with two 180 horsepower fuel injected Lycoming IO-360 engines.
 It cruises at 150 knots and burns approximately 20 gallons per hour.
 It is uncommon to train in such a nice aircraft.

 The best way to approach twin training is first to be single-engine VFR and IFR current in the Mooney.
 The Mooney and Travel Air have almost identical power settings and speeds so getting comfortable here first saves half the money.
 To prepare for the twin, before each flight we calculate both its two-engine and one-engine performance.
 We want to know what it will do with both engines running, but also what it will do in a worst case scenario if we need to climb out on a single engine.
 Developing a suspicious regard for engine reliability goes a long way toward multi-engine safety.
 To be safe, you must carefully plan for every type of failure, brief the plan, and consistently be ready to accomplish the correct drills.

 The first few flights in the Travel Air will be the "getting to know you" phase.
 You get familiar with there being more knobs and switches and where everything is located.
 In the next flights we dig deeper into systems and performance (still on two engines) and master the two-engine maneuvers required in the Practical Test Standards.
 If your instrument scan is slow or we otherwise feel the need, the club has a fully functional twin-engine flight training device to bring you up to speed in an economical fashion.
 The Multi-Engine practical test requires all the standard maneuvering you are already familiar with in single engine, so we practice all these to get comfortable and proficient first.
 After this comes engine and equipment failure training.